Examples of notable alumni from the College of Engineering

 Vinod Khosla, Biomedical Engineering ’78 – Co-founder, former chairman and chief executive officer of Sun Microsystems.
 Khosla then went on to form his own venture capital firm, Khosla Ventures.

-Raymond T. Betler, ECE ’79 – President and chief executive officer of Wabtec Corporation
+Raymond T. Betler, ECE ’79 – Retired president and chief executive officer of Wabtec Corporation

 Jane Rudolph, ECE ’79 – Principal with Rudolph Consulting Services LLC, which provides strategy and business development professional services to the defense and government IT industries.
 Rudolph has also held leadership positions at Lockheed Martin, IBM, and Loral Space & Communications.